futu-sto-tech/stockholm-happy-face/README.md

 ## Deployment

+Both the REST API and web app are deployed to a single domain using Next.js.
+I highly recommend Zeit Now which makes the process painless.

 If you want to setup this project yourself - this is the part for you.
 You will need to sign up for a few services to get everything working, however, with basic usage you can stick to the free tiers.
-The only exception is that you need an Enterprise certificate to distribute the iOS app to your colleagues.
-It's perfectly possible to skip the native apps though and just use the web app.

 The first thing you need to do is to clone the project.